binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/original_io_countdown.jpg">
 </div>

-Before I start to write my own Countdown, i first reuse a public countdown create for Google IO 2011 : [HTML5 Countdown Finale](https://experiments.withgoogle.com/google-io-conference-html5-countdown-finale).
-It works pretty well but it was not link to our graphical Theme.
+Before I start to write my own Countdown, I first reuse a public countdown create for Google IO 2011: [HTML5 Countdown Finale](https://experiments.withgoogle.com/google-io-conference-html5-countdown-finale).
+It works pretty well but it was not linked to our graphical Theme.
 That's why I start in 2015 to create my own countdown

 # 2014